-Description: Calls the '-' (dash) methods.
+Description: Calls the '-' methods.
 I.e. evaluates arguments and calls everything starting with '-' (and not having a digit a second char) as a method.
-Every list element until the next '-' is interpreted as a method argument. configure/tt> is called before the constructor during initialization and recreation.
-In the following example, the variable set is called via configure before init:
+Every list element until the next '-' is interpreted as a method argument. configure is called before the constructor during initialization and recreation.
+E.g.

-'''

 Object o -set x 4

-'''